 Pincio and Villa Borghese are connected and are centrally located.
 The Pincio is located above Piazza del Popolo.
-You can get up directly from the Piazza, or rise the Spanish Steps and then arriving from Trinità dei Monti.
+You can get up directly from the Piazza, or walk the Spanish Steps and then arrive from Trinità dei Monti.

 If your hotel is located in the city center, Villa Borghese is ideal for jogging.
 The villa is one of the major oxygen suppliers in the city center and offers a variety of jogging trails.
 Climbing up from Piazzale Flaminio you will find a small lake on the left side.
 In the Villa Borghese there are, besides the Borghese Gallery, two museums with free admission.